pebblecode/pebblecode.com/README.md

 ## Tests

 Uses [rspec](http://rspec.info/) for unit tests and [casperjs](http://casperjs.org/) for integration tests (probably remove one of them in future).

+To run all tests (rspec + casper)

+    bundle exec rake test:all[server-url]

+where `server-url` is the development server url to test on

 ### RSpec